oneEyedBunny/Trade-Tally-Client/README.md

 - CSS

 # Pending items
-1. Summary table isn't rendering trades
-1. onClick see details button- need to have it route to trades/history:id
 1. CSS isn't applying nav formatting
+1. Login/logout needs to be applied across all pages

 1. Redirect after Login & CreateAccount aren't working
-1. Is there a way to make the fields in the history table editable vs a pop up form to edit
+1. Is there a way to make the fields in the history table editable

 1. CSS- fade on of red/blue squares
 1. CSS- login button not taking css changes